Jaycode88/msp-2/README.md

 - **404 Alert Page**

-    -If the user gains a 404 error response within the Rat-A-Whack site, They recieve our own 404  error response with a link within a button to take them back to the Rat-A-Whack home page.
+    - If the user gains a 404 error response within the Rat-A-Whack site, They recieve our own 404  error response with a link within a button to take them back to the Rat-A-Whack home page.

     ![screenshot](documentation/404error.png)